LuoXubo/SUFE_Calculator/README.md

-# README file for our caculator.
+# README file for our calculator.

 Now, I change it.